PhantomCybernetics/phntm_bridge_docs/status-leds.rst

 Status LEDs
 ===========

-If configured, the Bridge node will use two system LEDs to quickly communicate the state of connection and system activity.
+If configured, the Bridge Client node will use two hardware LEDs on the Robot to quickly communicate the state of connection and system activity.
 LEDs can be controlled either via `libgpiod <https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/>`_ (installed with the Docker container), or by
-ROS std_msgs/msg/Bool topics.
+ROS ``std_msgs/msg/Bool`` topics.

-See :doc:`Bridge configuration </basics/bridge-client-config>` for config options.

-.. rst-class:: hidden-heading

-**Connection LED**
+.. rubric:: Connection LED

 .. list-table::
    :widths: 5 20 75